magenta-aps/vagrant-ansible-example/README.md

 ## Usage:

-After the setup is complete, please refer to [vagrant/README.md][vagrant/README.md] for detail on how to setup your machine to run Vagrant, Ansible and a Hypervisor of your choice.
+After the setup is complete, please refer to [README.md in vagrant/](https://github.com/magenta-aps/vagrant/blob/master/README.md) for detail on how to setup your machine to run Vagrant, Ansible and a Hypervisor of your choice.